Exploring the Adversarial Vulnerabilities of Vision-Language-Action Models in Robotics: Experiments

 \subsection{Systemic Discussion}

-\textbf{Patch Pattern Analysis.} In Fig.\ref{fig:patchvisual}, we present the adversarial patches generated for a range of targets.
+\textbf{Patch Pattern Analysis.} In Fig.~\ref{fig:defensediscussion}, we present the adversarial patches generated for a range of targets.
 A particularly noteworthy observation is that some of these patches bear a striking resemblance to the structural joints of a robotic arm.
-Given the strong similarity between these patches and robotic arms in appearance, we hypothesize that these VLA-based models, in their current training paradigms, are often limited to a single robotic system operating within restricted camera views.
-This constrained perspective/camera pose may inadvertently induce a learned representation bias, where adversarial perturbations align with prominent structural features of the training robot's appearance in order to deceive current victim models.
-Given that these patches are model-specific and reflect the spatial and visual patterns of the training environment, we have a reasonable concern that they may compromise VLA-based models' generalizability and robustness in physical-world deployments.

-\textbf{Possible Defense Strategies.} Our work highlights the pressing need for a paradigm shift in the VLA-based models' training strategies in order to successfully defend our attacks.
+Given the strong similarity between these patches and robotic arms in appearance, we hypothesize that these VLA-based models, in their current training paradigms, are often limited to a narrow range of robotic systems operating within restricted camera views.
+This constrained perspective camera pose may inadvertently induce a learned representation bias, where adversarial perturbations align with prominent structural features of the training robot's appearance in order to deceive current victim models.
+Given that these patches are model-specific and reflect the spatial and visual patterns of the training environment, we have a reasonable concern that they may compromise VLA-based models' generalizability and robustness in physical-world deployments. \\ \textbf{Possible Defense Strategies.} Our work highlights the pressing need for a paradigm shift in the VLA-based models' training strategies in order to successfully defend our attacks.
 Specifically, future approaches might incorporate more training scenarios that involve complex multi-robot interactions to mitigate the current patch bias.
 Another possible solution is to leverage the logical relationships within the robot arm’s physical structure to estimate the actual position of each joint.
 By predicting joint positions deviated from physical constraints, we can eliminate unreasonable adversarial samples, even if they are similar to actual joint(s).